Delhi's rubble-strewn Connaught Place mirrors ruling party's election struggle

 The Games were supposed to be a statement of India’s arrival on the world stage.
 At the time its economy had deftly bounced back from the global financial crisis.
 Instead, project overruns, corruption and shoddy workmanship focused attention on India’s lingering problems.

-Facing a strong challenge from the BJP’s prime ministerial candidate Narendra Modi, the Congress party is keen for a boost from the Delhi poll and four other state ballots held in recent weeks to breathe life into its so-far lackluster national campaign.
+Facing a strong challenge from the BJP’s prime ministerial candidate Narendra Modi, the Congress party is keen for a boost from the Delhi poll and four other state ballots held in recent weeks to breath life into its so-far lacklustre national campaign.
 Results for all five elections are due on Sunday.

 Opinion polls suggest the Delhi race is a tight one, in which the emergence of the new anti-corruption Common Man Party could eat into the BJP’s advantage and leave a hung assembly.